 Another highlight is a day at the races at Exeter Racecourse, this lovely racecourse plays host to competitive racing throughout the National Hunt season.

-Perhaps, if you’re up for a challenge, there’s plenty of events to take part in such as the Dartmoor Classic cycling challenge - one of the toughest cycling races in Britain.
+If you’re up for a challenge, there’s plenty of events to take part in such as the Dartmoor Classic cycling challenge; choosing between a 35, 68 or 107 mile course it’s one of the toughest cycling races in Britain.